 Duchess Bakery put 124th Street on the map, but the growing art and boutique shopping scene is what has kept this neighborhood alive.
 It continues to thrive as galleries move in, showing off local and international artists you have yet to discover.

 Tastings at Strathcona Spirits Distillery

-Started in an old radiator parts repair shop, the distillery was once an underground club.
-The owner started playing shows with friends, which soon turned into a cult following of sorts.
-The city got wind of this activity, however, they shut it down.
+Started in an old radiator parts repair shop, the distillery was once an underground music venue and screen-printing shop.
+Co-owner Adam Smith (who owns the distillery with Andrea Shubert) started playing shows with friends, which soon turned into a cult following of sorts.
+Once the city got wind of this activity, however, they shut it down.

 Farm to Table dinner at the Old Red Barn by Kitchen by Brad